kubernetes-sigs/cluster-api/docs/book/common_code/cluster_controller.md

 {% method %}
 ## ClusterStatus

+Like `ProviderSpec`, `ProviderStatus` is recommended to be a serialized API object in a format owned by that provider.

 Some providers use the `APIEndpoint` field to determine when one or more masters have been provisioned.
 This may be necessary before worker nodes